 Picture a wedding ceremony.
 For better, for worse, for richer, for poorer.
 Vows spoken in sincerity, solemnly, with stars in our eyes.
 Of course we all mentally hope that the worse and the poorer parts never happen.
 Then comes the big one.
 ‘Til death do us part.
 Statistically, under 50% of marriages go that far.
-Our marriage is 33 years toward that big vow.
+Our marriage is still marching toward that big one.
 I don’t expect it to happen any time soon.
-But I have witnessed at least 3 significant demonstrations of that big scary vow, I suppose more if I think about it.
+But I have witnessed at least 3 significant demonstrations of that big scary vow, I suppose, more if I think about it.
 I’ll stop with 3 and enjoy our memories and the moment.

 Yesterday I talked about parting with friends.
 This morning I saw on my email the last installment of a long, hard series of updates on my friend’s husband’s battle with cancer.
 On his birthday, today, he woke up to tell his wife he had to go.
 And gently fell asleep in death.
 He was not yet 50.
 She had had a miserable abusive first marriage, divorced, met the love of her life, married, and had a little girl.
 Today is a vow fulfilled in love.